wing5wong/artisan-whs-static/source/_announcements/2021-02-02_year-9-parents-information-evening.md

 date: 2021-02-17T04:46:53.975Z
 subtitle: Thursday, 25 February, at Cooks Gardens
 ---
-#### Our Inter-House Athletics Day is on Thursday, 25 February, at Cook Gardens.
+#### Our Inter-House Athletics Day is on Thursday, 25 February, at Cook Gardens. 💚💛💙❤️

+**Click on bit.ly/whshouse for information regarding schedules & points updates throughout the day!** 👍

 •	All students are to **go straight to Cooks Gardens** in the morning.